affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.ResumeSearchEmbed or ~affinda.models.RequestError`: ResumeSearchEmbed or RequestError, or the result of cls(response)
+`~affinda.models.ResumeSearchEmbed`: ResumeSearchEmbed, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.get_resume_search_suggestion_job_title"></a>